 When CFOs and CMOs sit down with a new business case today, they’re no longer satisfied with a slide showing how many minutes a bot can shave off average handle time.
 The conversation has moved on.
 What they want to see is how automation translates into growth.

 Does it increase sales?
 Does it keep customers loyal for longer?
-Can it give the business an edge the competition doesn’t yet have?
+Can it give the business an edge that the competition doesn’t yet have?

 That’s the new definition of AI agent ROI.
 Efficiency still matters, but it’s become the baseline.
 What boards are pushing for now is evidence of growth automation: the kind of impact that shows up on revenue forecasts, retention reports, and customer satisfaction dashboards.

 Most conversations about automation still start with efficiency.
-There’s plenty of evidence AI and automation can cut costs and boost performance.
+There’s plenty of evidence that AI and automation can cut costs and boost performance.
 HSBC, for example, cut call abandonment by nearly half and reduced handle times by five minutes using Genesys Cloud AI.
 Supervisors reclaimed two hours a day that had been lost to manual monitoring.

 Similarly, with generative AI and Power Automate from Microsoft, NSure, a digital insurance agency, reduced manual processing times by 60%, reducing some flows from four hours to 40 minutes.